Alfresco/docs-alfresco/transform-service/latest/config/transformers.md

 > **Note:** Pipeline transformers become available only if all of the involved single-step transformers are available.
 The application logs will report any missing pipeline transformers on startup and config refresh.

-## Adding new pipeline transformer definitions
+## Add new pipeline transformer definitions

 Additional transformers can be defined in new JSON or YAML files and specified through environment variables with the `TRANSFORMER_ROUTES_ADDITIONAL_` prefix: